agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service/README.md

 #### Post-conditions

-1. The Company1 Identity Hub contains a VC (X.509 certificate) signed by the Dataspace Authority, that establishes membership in Dataspace D. This is used by other participants to authorize requests from Company1.
+1. The Company1 Identity Hub contains a Verifiable Credential signed by the Dataspace Authority, that establishes membership in Dataspace D. This is used by other participants to authorize requests from Company1.
-2. The X.509 certificate is stored in the Dataspace Authority Certificate Log.
-This is used for auditing and revocation.
 3. The Company1 DID URL is stored in the Dataspace Authority Participant Registry.
 This is used to serve participant requests.

 #### Flow sequence